danieltjw/aifutures/README.md

     - and how an AGI may view the world
     - allows us to coordinate on how to achieve Friendly AGI

+- Independent Friendly AGI offers the best chance for a stable future
+    - Independent AGI is better at reducing the negative impacts of future narrow AIs
+    - Independent AGI is more resistant to regulatory capture, corruption and harmful bias

 ---

 The central tension in the development of AI is the balance between **Exploration** (Creativity) and **Exploitation** (Productivity).